 Submitting your work to others for their opinion can be daunting, even if they are offering their own work for the same treatment.
 You might feel anxious, defensive or embarrassed about your writing, or perhaps just unsure what to expect.

-As someone who has been a part of a fabulous critique group for over fifteen years (hello fellow Torcans, you great people, you!), allow me to give you a few tips on making the group work for you.
+As someone who has been a part of a fabulous critique group for nearly twenty years (hello fellow Torcans, you great people, you!), allow me to give you a few tips on making the group work for you.

 Firstly, there must be respect.